pzemtsov/pzemtsov.github.io/_posts/2014-05-18-size-does-matter.md

 The operations are performed simultaneously on all the components.

 The code is really amazing.
 The GNU C compiler has a built-in vectoriser, which tries to use SSE wherever possible.
-In this case it has split a source vector into sub-vectors of sizes four or two, added those sub-vectors componentwise, and then calculated the sum of the result.
+In this case it has split a source vector into sub-vectors of sizes four or two, added those sub-vectors component-wise, and then calculated the sum of the result.

 Obviously, the second code requires twice as many iterations, as a result it runs longer.